jegadesh333/aliztechchallenge/README.md

 * Join this with the actual dataset to get other attributes like productname, price, dates for each purchase.
 * Calculate the total price by summing up the product price for all the purchases for the visitor & product combibnation as the quanity * column comes always null in this dataset.
 * Get the max of dates to give the last purchase dates on each products.
-* Constructed the productsku & product name as the product struct as per the problem statement.
+* Construct the productsku & product name as the product struct as per the problem statement.

 #### Google BigQuery: